blogdaren/PHPCreeper/README.md

 public function onAfterDownload($downloader, $download_data, $task)
 {
-    //here you can save the downloaded source data to a file
+    //here we can save the downloaded source data to a file
     //file_put_contents("/path/to/downloadData.txt", $download_data);
 }
 ```